 When is a cheap augmentation not so cheap?

 These days, nearly everyone is cost conscious.
 All my patients would love to pay as little as possible for their surgery.
 This only makes sense and I wish I could offer my services for less than anyone else.
 We try to set our fees as fair as we can based upon the level of quality and service that we provide, notwithstanding the fact that we also offer what most other surgeons in this area do not offer: 3 D imaging with the Vectra system, One Day Recovery Breast Augmentation™ and one of the lowest reoperation rates around.
-If having the ability to visualize a computer simulation of your surgery and a recovery consisting of dramatically less discomfort requiring no narcotics and the ability to go out the day of your surgery and drive the very next day is not enough of an incentive to seek consultation and surgery with our practice, let’s explore cost.
+If having the ability to visualize a computer simulation of your surgery, experiencing a recovery consisting of dramatically less discomfort requiring no narcotics and the ability to go out the day of your surgery and drive the very next day, and a minimal chance of needing to pay for another surgery in the next few years is not enough of an incentive to seek consultation and surgery with our practice, let’s explore cost.

 Here’s one way some surgeons cut corners to bring down cost: Use a nurse anesthetist rather than an anesthesiologist (physician) to provide anesthesia

 Some surgeons who charge considerably less for their surgery use nurse anesthetists rather than anesthesiologists.
 What is the difference?
 A nurse anesthetist is a nurse who has critical care experience and undergoes additional training in anesthesia.
 They usually function in hospitals and ambulatory surgical centers under the supervision of a board certified anesthesiologist.
-An anesthesiologist, on the other hand, is a physician who undergoes special training following medical school in anesthesia.
-With all due respect to my nurse anesthetist colleagues, whom I have the utmost respect and admiration for, you cannot compare the knowledge and skill set of a nurse with two years of anesthesia training to a physician who completed four years of medical school and three years of anesthesia residency training.
+An anesthesiologist, on the other hand, is a physician who undergoes several years of special training in anesthesia following graduation from medical school.
+With all due respect to my nurse anesthetist colleagues, whom I have the utmost respect and admiration for, you cannot compare the knowledge and skill set of a nurse with two years of anesthesia training to a physician who completed four years of medical school and three years of anesthesia residency training, not withstanding the fact that most nurse anesthetists work under the supervision of a physician anesthesiologist and not the other way around.
 My understanding of the law in most cases is that nurse anesthetists must function under the supervision of a physician, but this physician does not need to be an anesthesiologist.
 As such, a nurse anesthetist may work in an office based surgical facility like my own, and function under the supervision of the plastic surgeon!
 This is a kind of scary thought to me.
 These nurse anesthetists know more about anesthesia than I as a surgeon would ever hope to know, so why do I want to be their “supervisor”.
 This makes no sense from a safety point of view.
-It has always been my practice to take every possible precaution to make certain that I only select patients who are the healthiest and the lowest surgical risk for surgery in my facility.
-However, if an emergency arises in my office based surgical facility should arise, I want to make sure that I have the most experienced person possible responsible for my patient’s anesthetic management and that person is always going to be a board certified anesthesiologist.
+It has always been my practice to take every possible precaution to make certain that I only select patients who are the healthiest and the lowest risk for complications during/following surgery in my facility.
+However, if an emergency in my office based surgical facility should arise, I want to make sure that I have the most experienced person possible responsible for my patient’s anesthetic management and that person is always going to be a board certified anesthesiologist.

 Sometimes a breast augmentation ends up costing a lot more than you expected